web3/web3.js/docs/getting-started.rst

 Getting Started
 ===============

-The web3.js library is a collection of modules which contain specific functionality for the ethereum ecosystem.
+The web3.js library is a collection of modules which contain specific functionality for the Ethereum ecosystem.

-- The ``web3-eth`` is for the ethereum blockchain and smart contracts
+- The ``web3-eth`` is for the Ethereum blockchain and smart contracts
 - The ``web3-shh`` is for the whisper protocol to communicate p2p and broadcast
 - The ``web3-bzz`` is for the swarm protocol, the decentralized file storage
-- The ``web3-utils`` contains useful helper functions for Dapp developers.
+- The ``web3-utils`` contains useful helper functions for DApp developers.

 .. _adding-web3: